CodSpeedHQ/pytest-codspeed/README.md

 pytest tests/ --codspeed
 ```

 > **Note:** Running `pytest-codspeed` locally will not produce any performance reporting.
 It's only useful for making sure that your benchmarks are working as expected.
-If you want to get performance reporting, you should run the benchmarks in the CI.
+If you want to get performance reporting, you should run the benchmarks in your CI.

-#### In the CI
+#### In your CI

 You can use the [CodSpeedHQ/action](https://github.com/CodSpeedHQ/action) to run the benchmarks in Github Actions and upload the results to CodSpeed.